Best mountain bike pedals - the best options from XC to Enduro

 £130

 The Eggbeater has been part of the Crankbrothers range since it started making pedals and there’s a reason these have been around almost unchanged for so long.
-The Eggbeater 3 is light due to its zero platform and the pedal is extremely easy to use with the unique and ingenious four-sided design.
+The Eggbeater 3 is light due to its zero platform and the pedal is easy to use with the unique and ingenious four-sided design.

 For riders who like to tough it out during the grim Winter months, you will be pleased to read that the Crankbrothers Eggbeater 3 pedal has the best mud-shedding performance of any clipless pedal you can buy.